Virgin Trains project gets approval for $3.25B in bonds

 IBank, created by the California Legislature in 1994 to finance public infrastructure and private development that promotes job creation and a strong economy, is the state’s only general purpose financing authority.

-The bond approval is the largest in the bank’s history, with the previous largest being approved for the construction of the Bay Bridge between Oakland and San Francisco.
+The bond approval is the largest in the bank’s history, with the previous largest being $1.65 billion approved in 2003 for toll bridge seismic retrofit work on the Bay Bridge between Oakland and San Francisco.

 The $3.25 billion bond request IBank approved is comprised of $850 million through the U. S. Department of Transportation and $2.4 billion in tax exempt, private activity bonds.
 Virgin is seeking $600 million in bonding authority from California through its debt limit allocation; Internal Revenue Service guidelines would allow Virgin to market up to four times that amount in tax exempt, private activity bonds.